Updated August 20, 2018

 - Customers coming to an exchange for non-transactional reasons or for multiple nominal transactions;

-- Employees asking for access to employment records;
+- Employees asking for access to employment records or information about where executives live;

 - Meetings that are suggested for trades at locations with public wifi access; and